THUDM/GraphMAE/chem/README.md

 python finetune.py --input_model_file <model_path> --dataset <dataset_name>
 ```

 Results in the paper can be reproduced by running `sh finetune.sh <dataset_name>` using the pre-trained model in `./init_weights/pretrained.pth`.
+Most hyper-parameters are shared across datasets.
+The differences can be found in `finetuning.py`.